FigerPrintLab/AmpModule/README.md

 # AmpModule
-This repository contains the main files of the hardware implementation for the amplifier's front panel PCB.
+Hardware implementation for the Stakx amplifier's front panel PCB.